Top 10 Most- Spoken Languages of India

 Check out the map below to see what regions of India speak which languages.

 There are over 780 languages spoken in India including the scheduled languages, their dialects, and the local languages of minority peoples.
-Below we have listed the top 10 most spoken languages in India as well as where they are primarily spoken.
+Below we have listed the top 10 most-spoken languages of India.

 To help you understand the differences between these languages, we'll show the translation for the word 'red' in each one.